Product key features

 Providing value at different phases

 In-silico biomarker discovery and biomarker ranking

 The goal is to identify biomarkers (e.g. secreted proteins in the blood or urine) to be used for diagnostics, patient stratification, follow-up or treatment response of certain diseases.
 SimplicityBio uses its proprietary software platform to rank potential biomarkers from the most relevant to the less relevant.

 Real application example: identification and ranking of secreted biomarkers in the blood or urine to be used for diagnostics, follow-up and treatment response of a certain medical condition.
 These biomarkers needed to be novel, for patent purposes.

-Signature creation (biomarkers + classification algorithm)
+Model creation (biomarkers + classification algorithm)

 Molecular diagnostic tests must reach certain sensitivity and specificity thresholds set by regulatory bodies in order to reach the market (e.g. CE IVD mark, FDA approval).
-Our technology is used to help companies to improve their signatures in terms of sensitivity, specificity and robustness.
+Our technology is used to help companies to improve their models in terms of sensitivity, specificity and robustness.